-Outstanding debt obligations as of May 1, 2023.
+Outstanding debt obligations as of 1/30/2025, expressed in thousands.

-Shareholder equity, which makes up approximately 73% of our capital structure, has grown in value over its history.
-As of April 2023, our Board valued the common stock of IQVF REIT at \$801/share bused upon the value of our land as determined by third-party appraisals, the value of organic certification and a premium for Company intangibles including diversification.
+Shareholder equity, which makes up approximately 75% of our capital structure, has grown in value over its history.
+As of December 31, 2024, our Board valued the common stock of Iroquois Valley REIT at \$116.42/share based upon the value of our land as determined by third-party appraisals, the value of organic certification and a premium for Company intangibles including diversification.

-In contrast to the Notes, IQVF REIT common stock is now available to both accredited and non-accredited investors and at a significantly lower minimum investment (slightly above \$10,000).
-Individual equity investments range from this minimum to approximately \$6 million.
-The average investment is approximately \$100,000.
+In contrast to the Notes, Iroquois Valley REIT common stock is generally available for purchase to both accredited and non-accredited investors and at a significantly lower minimum investment (slightly above \$10,000 for most investors, and as low as \$5,000 for younger investors).
+Individual equity investments range from this minimum to approximately \$8 million.
+The average investment is approximately \$112,000.

-As a REIT, IQVF REIT must follow certain rules regarding broad-based ownership of its stock.
-Specifically, REITs cannot have five owners own more than 50% of the stock.
-The Board of Directors has approved corporate bylaws with these REIT rules in mind, and IQVF REIT does not allow ownership by one investor to exceed 9.8% except in circumstances where a specific fundraising opportunity is proposed and approved by the Board.
+As a REIT, Iroquois Valley REIT must follow certain rules regarding broad-based ownership of its stock.
+Specifically, REITs cannot permit five shareholders to own more than 50% of the outstanding stock.
+The Board of Directors has approved corporate bylaws with these REIT rules in mind, and Iroquois Valley REIT does not allow ownership by one investor to exceed 9.8% except in circumstances where a specific fundraising opportunity is proposed and approved by the Board.
 As of the date of this Memorandum, no investors exceed this threshold.

-We believe that the lack of any dominant shareholder means all of our equity investors have the opportunity to be influential in the strategy, growth, and stability of the organization long-term - no single shareholder can force certain corporate actions.
+We believe that the lack of any dominant shareholder means all our equity investors have the opportunity to be influential in the strategy, growth, and stability of the organization long-term - no single shareholder can force certain corporate actions.

 The long-term support of both shareholders and noteholders is a fundamental necessity in attracting new farmer relationships.
 We believe that long-term land access, secured by patient, broadly held capital, is the key to a mutually beneficial partnership with an independent farm family.
-Patient capital is required in order to offer farmers long-term land access, which facilitates organic transition, wealth accumulation, and long-term environmental impact.
+Patient capital is required to offer farmers long-term land access, which facilitates organic transition, wealth accumulation, and long-term environmental impact.